Skip to content

 Notes

-• It is incredibly important to squeeze out as much liquid from the potatoes as possible so that they can soak up all of the ingredients when mixing them with the eggs, matzo, baking powder, etc.
+It is essential to squeeze out as much liquid from the potatoes as possible.
+By doing so, they can soak up all the ingredients when mixing them with eggs, matzo, baking powder, etc.

-• If the potatoes have too much liquid in them, your latke batter will be really wet and won’t hold together while frying.
+If the potatoes have too much liquid, your latke batter will be wet and won’t hold together while frying.

-• In addition to the finely chopped yellow onions, you can also run it on a Microplane or the fine grate side of your grater to easily incorporate onion flavor into the recipe.
+You can also run it on a Microplane or a fine grater to easily incorporate onion flavor into the recipe.

-• If you don’t have a thermometer to see how hot the oil is, just add a small amount of the latke batter in and if it begins to fry then you are good to go.
-Better to be too cool than too hot.
+If you don’t have a thermometer, add a small latke batter to the oil.
+If it begins to fry, then you are good to go.
+It’s better to be too cool than too hot.

-• If you do not drain the fried latkes on a rack or on paper towels, they will become incredibly soggy and lose the outside crispness.
+If you do not drain the fried latkes on a rack or paper towels, they will become incredibly soggy and lose the outside crispness.

 Nutrition